oneapi-src/oneDNN/tests/benchdnn/doc/knobs_attr.md

 `DW:KkSsPp` post operation kind appends depthwise convolution with kernel size of `k`, stride size of `s`, and left padding size of `p`.
-These kinds are applicable only for convolution operation with kernel size of 1 as of now.
+These kinds are only applicable for 1x1 2D-spatial main convolution operation.
 They support optional argument `DST_DT`, which defines destination tensor data type.
 Refer to [data types](knobs_dt.md) for details.
-Optional argument `OUTPUTSCALE` defines the semantics of output scale as for `--attr-oscale` with the same syntax.
+Optional argument `WEI_SCALE` defines the semantics of fused depthwise weights scale(s) same as for `--attr-scales` with the same syntax except argument is not expected.
 It requires `DST_DT` to be specified.
+Optional argument `DST_SCALE` defines the semantics of fused depthwise destination scale same as for `--attr-scales` with the same syntax except argument is not expected.
+It requires `WEI_SCALE` to be specified.

 `BINARY` post operation kind applies one of supported binary algorithms to the operation result and then stores it.
 It requires mandatory argument of `DT`